andrewlorien/isAndrewAtTheBowlo/isandrewatthebowlo_site/README.md

-# Is Andrew at the Bowlo : The Website?
+# Is Andrew at the Bowlo : The Website
 A static node/js wesite, using React and build with Webpack, deployed to S3

 ## Design